webpack-contrib/webpack-bundle-analyzer/README.md

 This is the "input" size of your files, before any transformations like minification.

-It is called "stat size" because it obtained from Webpack's [stats object](https://webpack.js.org/configuration/stats/).
+It is called "stat size" because it's obtained from Webpack's [stats object](https://webpack.js.org/configuration/stats/).

 ### Parsed size